OpenDreamKit/OpenDreamKit.github.io/_posts/2016-05-02-developer-position3-kaiserslautern.md

 # Deadline for applications

-The deadline for applications for this position will be announced later.
+The deadline for applications for this position is 9am GMT 26th May 2016.
 Applications should consist of an email to goodwillhart at googlemail.com and decker at mathematik.uni-kl.de with a CV, statement that you wish to apply for the position, a cover letter and a link to some code you have written, preferably on GitHub.

 The application process also requires us to do a short interview, which can be conducted by telephone or Skype if candidates are not in Germany at the time.